Karati: Economy

 Philip Briggs suggests that the present-day town "might prosaically be described as a traffic circle of comically vast dimensions, surrounded by a solitary petrol station and a scattering of local hotels."
 According to the SNNPR's Bureau of Finance and Economic Development, As of 2003 Konso's amenities include digital telephone access, postal service, electricity provided by a generator, and a branch of a microfinance organization.
 Local industries include beekeeping, cotton weaving, and agriculture.
 The market is held on Mondays and Thursdays at a point 2 kilometers from town along the Jinka Road.

 Demographics

-Based on figures from the Central Statistical Agency in 2005, Konso has an estimated total population of 4,593 of whom 2,258 are men and 2,335 are women.
+Based on figures from the Central Statistical Agency in 2005, Karat has an estimated total population of 4,593 of whom 2,258 are men and 2,335 are women.
 The 1994 national census reported this town had a total population of 2,535 of whom 1,250 were men and 1,285 were women.

 Conflict since 1990

 There is an ongoing conflict and land dispute with many civilians killed and hundreds of thousands of IDPs caught in the violence.
-UN warned that Konso was a priority hot spot area in 2022 due to the continuous conflict and the issue of adverse weather that exacerbated the existing humanitarian crisis in the Zone.
+UN warned that Konso was a priority hot spot area in 2022, due to the continuous conflict and the issue of adverse weather that exacerbated the existing humanitarian crisis in the Zone.